 This church is part of the annual Shrewsbury Lantern Tour, adding some drama to the event.
 A costumed character portraying an early pastor of the church gives a sample of his Sunday sermon, as British soldiers surround the church forcing him to run for his life for this congregation was sympathetic to the Patriot cause.
 The drama is enhanced with sound effects which add to the excitement.

 Shrewsbury Presbyterian has the distinction of being one of four churches that constituted the Presbyterian Church in Monmouth County to have the oldest known corporate seal of any American Presbyterian Church.
 The seal depicts a circle containing a bush and the words "Religious Liberty" within an eight pointed star. (information provided by The Presbyterian Church At Shrewsbury).

-This magnificent church was located on the opposite corner from the Allen House.
+Favorite thing: This magnificent church was located on the opposite corner from the Allen House.

 Historic records seem to indicate that Christ Church had its origin on Christmas, 1702.
 The white clapboard structure at its present location at the S.E. corner of Sycamore Avenue and Broad Street was constructed in 1732.

 Christ Church has a collection of artifacts such as chalices, plates and other ceremonial pieces.
 Some of these pieces were given by The Lord Chamberlain's office as standard issue gifts to colonial governors for presentation to the parish of the governor's choice.
 These are shown to the public during special occasions and the annual Shrewsbury Lantern Tour. (from Shrewsbury-Images of America, Arcadia Publishing)

 A 10 foot square clock tower was constructed in 1874 by Lambert Borden, a local master carpenter.
 A few years ago, the community donated funds to get this clock in working order once again.
 It faithfully chimes out the hour each day.
 Atop this tower, sits a crown representing a royalist connection during the Revolution.